UCSC-Mozilla-Club/Github-Git-Cheat-Sheet/README.md

 ## HOW TO USE GIT

 **Windows**<br>
-Right click on any location and click `git bash`.
+Right-click on any location and click `git bash`.

 **Linux and Mac**<br>
 Open `Terminal` to use git.